nununo/pyVela2017/README.md

 Once running:
-* The Python process running `candle2017.py` should have the following children:
+* The Python process running `candle2017.py` should have the following child processes:
   * One `dbus-daemon` process.
   * Four `omxplayer.bin` processes.
   * One `arecord` process, if the "audio" input is included in the configuration.
-* One of the videos in the `videos/0` directory should be playing, in a loop.
+* One of the videos in the videos `0` directory should be playing, in a loop.
 * Log messages will be output to `stderr`; see below to learn how to adjust logging details.

 Stopping: